cfengine/documentation/reference/promise-types.markdown

 #### log_string

-**Description**: The message to be written to the log when a promise verification leads to a repair.
+**Description:** The message to be written to the log when a promise verification leads to a repair.

 The `log_string` works together with `log_repair`, `log_kept` etc, to define